 Those who manage to do so, to overcome their hurdles and blaze a trail, deserve remembrance and celebration.
 One such example, the daughter of two Irish parents and regarded as an American treasure, is the Titanic’s "Unsinkable" Molly Brown, who died on this day in 1932.

-After the ship went down, she took an oar and persuaded the crew of lifeboat number six to return to search for survivors – against the will of Quartermaster Robert Hitchins.
+After the great ship went down, she took an oar and persuaded the crew of lifeboat number six to return to search for survivors – against the will of Quartermaster Robert Hitchins.

 You can see the original image of Molly’s entry on this list of First Class alien passengers via FindMyPast: